tinybirdco/demo-cdc-users-airline/readme.md

 ### Confluent Cloud
 If you don't already have a Confluent Cloud Environment and Kafka Cluster, you will need to create one.

+Your cluster will need to be able to connect to AWS RDS, so either make it publicly accessible or ensure that you create the right security rules on both sides.
+Likewise, Tinybird will need to be able to connect to Confluent, so ensure it is available to Tinybird as well.

 ### Tinybird
 If you don't already have a Tinybird Workspace, you will need to create one.

+You can test if Tinybird can connect to your Confluent cluster by putting the connection details into the 'Add Datasource' interface in the UI - if it can connect it will retrieve a list of Topics on the cluster.

 ### Using Postgres